amissemer/jenkins-config-template/README.md

 * Optional: Jenkins SSH key can be provided under jenkins-config/.ssh/id_rsa and will be configured in Jenkins as the default git credential.
 If not provided, a key will be generated (in that case, use ./passwd.sh to retrieve the public certificate and add it to your repository as a R/W key).
 * Push the git branch to the remote

+### Tip
+If you want to store the configuration in a different subdirectory than jenkins-config, simply set JENKINS_CONFIG_PATH to the directory of your choice

 First startup
 -------------
 * Start jenkins for the first time using the provided docker-compose.yml file